cerner/fhir.cerner.com/content/dstu2/medication-statement.md

 _Notes_

-* The only supported change is to update the status to `completed`.
+* The only supported change is to update the [MedicationStatement.status] to `completed`.

 ### Headers